 3. Dining & Drinking Scene

-Indiana has a wide variety of restaurant and bar options, with dozens of locally owned eateries to choose from.
+Indiana has a wide variety of restaurant and bar options, with dozens of locally-owned eateries to choose from.
 Restaurant types include Thai food, home-style Amish meals, bakeries, delis, coffeehouses, Italian food, burgers and American staples, and much more.
 When the weather’s nice, it’s a great time to enjoy a meal al fresco on a restaurant patio in town.

 The Indiana area is also home to a distillery, wineries and breweries.
 The vibrant dining and drinking scene has lots to offer foodies and cocktail lovers, while many local restaurants also host fun events like trivia nights and live music performances.